-If you are looking for a busy Ontario beach with a laid-back, party vibe, you will find that Grand Bend Beach easily exceeds your expectations.
+If you are looking for a busy Ontario beach with a laid-back, party vibe, you will find that Grand Bend easily exceeds your expectations.

 Conveniently located on the sunny southeastern shores of the blue Lake Huron waters, Grand Bend is just an hour from the city of London and about 3 hours west of Toronto, making it the perfect southwestern Ontario day or weekend trip.

 Note: Because of Lake Huron’s deep waters, it can take the better part of summer for these waters to really warm up.
 But that doesn’t seem to stop visitors.
 Grand Bend Beach is busy with visitors all summer, usually from the Victoria Day holiday until Labour Day.

 30 Best Things to Do in Grand Bend

 After our recent trip to Grand Bend it became very apparent to us that there is something for everyone in this bustling beach town.
 From water sports to motorsports, day spas to antique shopping, farmers markets to wineries, and camping grounds to luxury hotels, Grand Bend has it all.

 We can’t wait to share our ideas of the best activities, sites, and things to do in and around Grand Bend this season!